-11. Are there any restrictions applicable to cloud-based services?
+19. Are there any regulatory guidelines or legal restrictions applicable to cloud-based services?

-There is currently no legislation specific to cloud-based services in Malaysia and such services may be subject to other legislation depending on the services provided, in particular:
+There is currently no legislation specific to cloud-based services in Malaysia, and such services may be subject to other legislation depending on the services provided, in particular:

 (a) cloud-based service providers which provide or intend to provide cloud-based services would need to determine whether the cloud-based services would fall under any of the licensing requirements of the CMA.
-The different types of licences prescribed under the CMA are addressed in Question 1 and licensing requirements would vary from different cloud-based service providers; and
+The different types of licences prescribed under the CMA are addressed in Question 1.2 and licensing requirements would vary from different cloud-based service providers.
+The MCMC in October 2018 registered a technical code on Information and Network Security - Cloud Service Provider Selection ("CSPS Code") which seeks to set out the requirement for network interoperability and the promotion of safety of network facilities by specifying the requirements for selecting cloud service providers for organisations in ensuring all security requirements are taken into account based on the assessment of the current environment and objectives.
+While compliance with the CSPS Code is not in itself mandatory, the MCMC is empowered to direct a person or a class of persons to comply with the CSPS Code.
+Failure to comply with such directions by the MCMC may result in a fine of up to RM200,000 being imposed;